HartRAO Home > vacancies > Operations Astronomer

 HartRAO Vacancy - Operations Astronomer

 The Hartebeesthoek Radio Astronomy Observatory is located 60km West of Johannesburg, South Africa, in a valley in the Magaliesberg hills.
 It is a National Facility of the National Research Foundation (NRF).
-The 26m radio telescope is equipped to operate in multiple bands from 18 cm to 1.3 cm.
+The 26m radio telescope operates in multiple bands from 18 cm to 1.3 cm.
 It is equipped for astronomical and geodetic VLBI and single-dish radiometry, spectroscopy and pulsar timing.
-A queue scheduler provides fully automated single-dish observing.
-The observatory operates 24/7.
-Some current research areas are interstellar masers, pulsars, AGN's and radio supernovae.
-A 15m telescope is being equipped for geodetic VLBI.
-HartRAO is a member of the European VLBI Network (EVN).
-HartRAO involved in the Karoo Array Telescope project (MeerKAT), the South African SKA bid, the establishment of an African VLBI Network through the redevelopment of redundant large satellite antennas as radio telescopes and the building new telescopes as well as the C-band all-sky survey (CBASS).
+A queue-scheduler provides fully automated single-dish observing.
+The 15m telescope operates at 2.3+8.4 GHz.
+Current research areas include interstellar masers, pulsars, AGN's and radio supernovae.
+HartRAO is a member of the European VLBI Network (EVN) and operates with the AT-LBA.
+HartRAO provides support to the Karoo Array Telescope project (KAT-7 and MeerKAT) as needed.
+The SKA-SA Project and HartRAO are involved in the establishment of an African VLBI Network through the redevelopment of redundant large satellite antennas as radio telescopes and the building new telescopes.
+This is a precursor to the implementation of SKA Phase 2 in Africa.

 Primary tasks with approximate time allocations: